berenicechisholm9/notes/README.md

 "Code is read more often than it's written.
 Strive for clarity and maintainability in your work, as the person who benefits most from clean, well-structured code might just be your future self—or a teammate who inherits your project."

 In essence, this quote emphasizes that while writing code may be the initial task, its readability and organization are critical for long-term success and efficient collaboration in software development.
 It encourages programmers to prioritize simplicity, documentation, and adherence to best practices.

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's not just about writing code that works today; it's also about ensuring it can be understood and evolved tomorrow.
+Remember, you're not just coding for the machine but also for fellow humans who will read or modify your code in the future."

+In practice, this means using clear variable names, adhering to established conventions, breaking complex tasks into smaller functions, and minimizing unnecessary complexity.
+Writing modular and well-documented code saves time, reduces errors, and enhances collaboration in software development.